Timdenders/Colonization-Conquerors/README.md

 Major Risks
 - One significant risk involves succumbing to the allure of incorporating non-essential features, potentially diverting resources from core development efforts.
 - Another notable risk stems from our team's lack of prior experience working together, especially considering the project's scope; unforeseen challenges may arise.
-- Additionally, our chosen engine, although seemingly straightforward and suitable for the game, poses a risk as none of us have prior experience with it and as development progresses, unforeseen complexities may emerge.
+- Additionally, our chosen engine, although seemingly straightforward and suitable for the game, poses a risk as none of us have prior experience with it, and as development progresses, unforeseen complexities may emerge.

 External Feedback
 - We believe the optimal moment to seek external assistance is during the initial testing phase, as it allows for potential refinements if certain aspects do not resonate with the audience.
 The most effective approach to gathering this input is by involving external individuals to playtest the game and share their feedback and impressions.